 A consistent refusal to forgive, as God has forgiven, calls into question the genuineness of the professing Christian’s conversion.
 The Spirit calls you to examine yourself, “to see whether you are in the faith.
 Test [yourself]” (2 Corinthians 13:5).

-[Excerpted from the upcoming book Brass Heavens: Reasons for Unanswered Prayer, available January 1, 2013 from Cruciform Press.]
+[Excerpted from my book Brass Heavens: Reasons for Unanswered Prayer.]